arfc/saltproc/doc/installation.rst

    git clone git@github.com:arfc/saltproc.git

-All of the dependencies are readily available through package managers.
+All of the dependencies are readily available through the `conda package manager`_.

+.. note:: We recommend using the `mamba`_ CLI tool to install packages quickly.
+SaltProc has a compltex package dependency structure which can result is long environment solve times in the default ``conda`` solver. ``mamba`` is a reimplementation of ``conda`` in ``C++`` and we have found it is significantly faster.

-You can download the required ones using the provided `environment.yml` file in the repository:
+You can download the required ones using the provided ``environment.yml`` file in the repository:

 .. code-block:: bash